 Pastor’s Reflections

-All Things for Good: The Mercies of God
+All Things for Good: Temptations

-And we know that for those who love God all things work together for good, for those who are called according to His purpose.”
+And we know that for those who love God all things work together for good, for those who are called according to His purpose.
 (Romans 8:28)

 – Thomas Watson